wtfo-guru/puppet-jenkins/README.md

 #### Running acceptance tests

 Acceptance tests (Beaker) can be executed using ./acceptance.sh.
-There is a matrix 1/5 to test this class under Centos 6/7, Debian 8 and Ubuntu 14.04/16.04.
+There is a matrix 1/2 to test this class under Centos 6/7.

     bash ./acceptance.sh